Skip to main content

 Lizzie Krisch

-Lizzie has always had a passion for science research and communication, and further nurtured these proclivities throughout her undergraduate career at Rutgers University.
+As early as high school, Lizzie loved science and wanted to become a veterinarian.
 After taking some courses related to conservation and animal science, Lizzie realized her passion at the intersection of these two disciplines.
 Upon graduating from Rutgers University in 2016 with a degree in Environmental Policy and Companion Animal Science, Lizzie went on to achieve her M.A. from Hunter College in Animal Behavior and Conservation.
 During her time at Hunter, Lizzie became interested in cognition, and spent two years developing her master’s thesis on horse cognition.
 While working towards her thesis, Lizzie pursued field opportunities in conservation and teaching opportunities in the undergraduate psychology department at Hunter College.

 Traveling to beautiful locations like Kauai (pictured above) has inspired Lizzie to develop her photography skills!